skagankose/ada_fall_2017/index.md

 *Table 1: Patent Categories according to Cooperative Patent Classification*

 In that section, patents are studied by CPC sectors and sorted by top countries.
-The analysis highligh the granted patent within the last year.
+The analysis highlight the granted patent within the last year.
 Resulting graphs are as follow:

 ![Image](img/patents_by_categories.png)
 *Figure 4: Number of Granted Patents in the Last Year according to CPC Categories with Bar Charts*